$100 M investment for economic opportunity

 This trend has grown popular with Netflix, who is constantly producing new content.
 While their new shows like Black AF have often been a source of black pride and joy, underneath is still the harsh reality of the racism I experience daily.
 All overlooked as I focus on leading a business with a mission to empower the voices of those who are unheard.

-Mine and my, co-founder’s (also a black woman) intentions around co:census are incredibly personal.
+Our founder’s intentions around co:census are incredibly personal.
 I grew up in the Bronx up until the fourth grade in a low-income neighborhood that was significantly under-resourced.
 In middle school, I moved to Bushwick, which was then a mostly black and Puerto-Rican neighborhood.
 In Bushwick, our local train station was falling apart.
 The schools lacked proper books or even infrastructure.
 And a lack of housing and economic opportunities led to ongoing social unrest that was not solved until gentrification displaced most of my neighbors.

 So when I read about Netflix’s announcement to invest $100 M in economic opportunity –not just investing in stories but in actual communities and lives– I immediately thought this was a solid example on how to move beyond media narrative and into transformative work.
 We understand not every company makes the best actions; there is still work to be done and we accept progress over perfection.

 A month ago, we wrote about shifting narratives on black communities –specifically about data and covid-19.
 And it is because we fully understand how narratives can spin into stereotypes we are conditioned to believe.
 But the time to go beyond narratives is here –we have to foster opportunities for engagement, inclusion, and access that leads to social and economic impact in black communities.